mozilla/data-docs/src/concepts/pipeline/data_pipeline_detail.md

 Stream processing is done using [Hindsight] and [Spark Streaming].

 Hindsight allows you to run [plugins written in Lua inside a sandbox][lua_sandbox].
 This gives a safe, performant way to do self-serve streaming analysis.
-See [this article](../../cookbooks/realtime_analysis_plugin.md) for an introduction.
 Hindsight plugins do the initial data validation and decoding, as well as writing out to long-term storage in both [Heka-framed protobuf][heka_protobuf] and [parquet][direct2parquet] forms.

 Spark Streaming is used to read from Kafka and perform [low-latency ETL and aggregation tasks][telemetry-streaming].
 These aggregates are currently used by [Mission Control] and are also available for querying via [Re:dash].